 Pelvic and hip apophyseal injuries typically occur in the 14 to 25 year age range.

-The apophysis (pl: apophyses) is a normal bony outgrowth that arises from a separate ossification centre and fuses with the bone in course of time.
+The apophyses (singular: apophysis) are the normal bony outgrowths that arise from separate ossification centres and eventually fuse with the bone in time.
 The apophysis is a site of tendon or ligament attachment, as compared to the epiphysis which contributes to a joint.

 When unfused, they can...